arkin0x/cyberspace/readme.md

 ## Movement

 Operators rez into their cyberspace journey at their home coordinate and then utilize proof-of-work to move around cyberspace.
 By publishing a kind 333 "Drift" event, the operator can specify their current coordinate (which will be their home coordinate for their very first drift event) and the direction they wish to move.
-The amount of NIP-13 proof-of-work _P_ on the drift event will determine the acceleration, equal to _2^P_.
+The amount of NIP-13 proof-of-work _P_ on the drift event, which is determined by the number of leading consecutive binary zeroes on the event ID, will determine the acceleration, equal to _2<sup>P</sup>_.
 Acceleration is added to their velocity, which begins at 0.

 Each subsequent drift event must reference the previous drift event in the e tag and supply the remaining amount of velocity from any previous drifts.
 Velocity is decayed by 0.99 at a rate of 60 times per second.
 This continuous chain of drift events referencing their previous drift events is called a __movement chain__.